polyfony-inc/polyfony/README.md

 ### [Response](https://github.com/polyfony-inc/polyfony/wiki/Reference#class-polyfonyresponse)

-The response if preconfigured according to the Config.ini You can alter the response type and parameters at runtime, ex.
+The response if preconfigured according to the Config.ini to render an full HTML page (body, header, metas,, stylesheets, etc.)
+You can alter the response type and parameters at runtime.

+Anything that is common to **all** responses, you will find in `Response`.
+**As `links`, `scripts`, and `metas` are specific to HTML `Response`s, those are set in the subnamespace  `Response\HTML`**

 ###### To redirect
 ```php